 The story of Christmas is perhaps the most famous narrative about the “unimaginable and precious” happening within the context of an always so harsh day-to-day reality.
 In this case it’s about two refugees being excluded from a proper place to give birth to their child.
 A harsh reality still continuing to be part of the daily lives of many people 2020 years later.
 Nothing new or creative occurring, so it seems, in this part of the story.

-In advance of this narrative both Mary and Josef were approached by two separate angels explaining them what was bound to happen.
+In advance of this narrative both Mary and Josef were approached by two separate angels explaining them what was bound happening.
 The angels requested them to see the coming events from a different “angle” and to have trust in G-d.
 The couple listened and did have trust.
 They knew that G-d was for them, so what could be against them?
 By saying: ”thy will be done”, they made it possible for the Unimaginable to co-create with them.
-Maybe they did, but they didn’t need to feel fear or frustration anymore.
+Therefore they didn’t need to feel any fear or frustration anymore.
 The appearances of poor circumstances for the couple and the child seemed unsafe, but in fact protected them.
 They simply trusted that things would turn out just fine.
 And they were right.
-At the right moment an angel warned Josef to leave Bethlehem.
+At the right moment an angel (or his inner voice) warned Josef to leave Bethlehem.
 Eventually, the soldiers of king Herod didn’t find them and wise men came from the Far East to pay their respect and sponsored them abundantly.

 Everyone believing the philosophy of an autonomous tangible world outside of us, will tell us to stay to the facts.
 Mary and Josef had a lousy trip to Bethlehem and finally had to flee to Egypt.
 In the end they were just lucky and Herod predictably acted to defend his position of power.
 Period.